frePPLe/frepple/doc/installation-guide/upgrading.rst

   # Upgrade of the PostgreSQL database isn't covered in these commands.

-  sudo pip3 install --force-reinstall -r https://raw.githubusercontent.com/frePPLe/frepple/4.3/requirements.txt
+  sudo -H pip3 install --force-reinstall -r https://raw.githubusercontent.com/frePPLe/frepple/5.0.0/requirements.txt

   # Download the debian package of the new release here.